Rick-S-Yang/Internal-Trade-to-GDP/README.md

 # Internal Trade to GDP
-### Political Decentralization and Domestic Market Integration
+### Reginoal Authority and Domestic Market Integration

- *Applied econometric analysis using real-world cross-country data to examine how regional authority affects internal trade intensity.*
+ *Applied econometric analysis using real-world cross-country data to examine how political decentralization affects internal trade intensity.*

 ---

 ## Project Overview
 This group project analyzes the relationship between **political decentralization** and **internal trade as a share of GDP** across countries.
-Internal trade reflects domestic market integration and economic coordination, while political decentralization captures the degree of authority held by subnational governments.
+Internal trade reflects domestic market integration and economic coordination, while political decentralization captures the degree of regional authority held by subnational governments.

 Using cross-country data and econometric analysis in **R**, this project evaluates whether higher regional authority is associated with weaker internal economic integration.